 At the Kyiv Medical Centre taxis and cars arrive bringing people with crutches who cautiously walk to the hospital trying not to slip on the wet asphalt.
 Many have had a leg amputated, up to the knee or higher.
 These are war-wounded patients, learning to live in new realities.

-Following the Russian invasion in February, the Ukrainian health system faces a major challenge in the post-operative recovery and rehabilitation of patients who have been injured in a war marked by brutal and intense fighting.
+Following the escalation of the war in February, the Ukrainian health system faces a major challenge in the post-operative recovery and rehabilitation of patients who have been injured in a war marked by brutal and intense fighting.
 Fragments of shells tear off patients' limbs, wounds that aren’t treated quickly become infected, and limbs have to be amputated to save people’s lives.
 According to the Ukrainian Ministry of Health, the need for physiotherapists has doubled since the war started.